The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 Is that cool?
 In hindsight, not really, that type of violence isn’t really needed, especially against high-school kids.
 But, still, it’s important to stand up for yourself, but there has to be a better way.

 Now as an adult I know to ask someone something like “you feeling alright.”
 Or laughing with them if they say something rude because it makes them uncomfortable.
-Understanding that other people's shitty behavior has more to do with them, and less to do with me also really helps.
+Understanding that other people's shitty behavior has more to do with them, and less to do with you also really helps.

 Free came outside, he had a buzzcut, and had worn a black jacket.
 He looked buff, like he’d actively worked out pretty regularly.